-Carroll College has gone Test Optional!
-This means that students can be admitted to the college and be awarded merit scholarships ranging from $16,000 to $21,000 without submitting an ACT or SAT test score.
+Carroll College is Test Optional!
+This means that students can be admitted to the college and be awarded merit scholarships ranging from $16,000 to $23,000 without submitting an ACT or SAT test score.
 The admission decision will be based on the application materials including high school transcripts, essay, and letters of recommendation.

 However, students are required to submit an ACT or SAT score if: